CSC207-2023Y-UofT/course-project-monopoly/README.md

 # Design Patterns

+## Dependency Injection and Factory - `generators`

+- External generators for Destiny cards and properties are injected into the classes that need them, avoiding hard dependencies and promoting loose coupling.
+- The external generators act as factories, creating instances of `DestinyCard` and `Property` objectss based on data from external sources.

 ## Strategy - `DataManager`

 - The `DataManager` class is an interface that contains methods that can be implemented by specific instances of `DataManager`